hhl60492/deep-kernel-transfer/README.md

 2. Added AAF Fage/Age Dataset sample and data code
 3. Added GPNet for AAF regression training and testing

+Instructions for running the GPNet on AAF:
+Train: python train_regression_AAF.py
+Test: python test_regression_AAF.py

+You are free to play around with the training and test parameters... however note some options may not work!

+---

 This repository contains the official pytorch implementation of the paper:

 *"Deep Kernel Transfer in Gaussian Processes for Few-shot Learning" (2019) Patacchiola, Turner, Crowley, and Storkey* [[download paper]](https://arxiv.org/abs/1910.05199)